Young Hearts Run Free

 Eleven people are killed on Sunday, 8th November when an IRA bomb goes off at a Remembrance Day service in Enniskillen.
 A further victim died in 2000, after 13 years in a coma.

-On 11th November Vincent Van Gogh's painting Irises is sold for $49 million (£27 million) - a world record for a work of art.
+On 11th November Vincent Van Gogh's painting Irises is sold at Sotheby's, New York for $49 million (£27 million) - a world record for a work of art.

-On 18th November an escalator fire at Kings Cross tube station claims 30 lives.
+On 18th November an escalator fire at Kings Cross tube station claims 31 lives and leaves 19 others seriously injured.

 Demi Moore and Bruce Willis get married on 21st November.